10 Writing Myths Every New Writer Should Always Ignore

 You see this advice as one of the golden rules of writing all the time, and it’s so wrong.

-Yes, some famous writers like Stephen King say that they write a thousand words every day.
+Yes, some famous writers like Stephen King say that they write two thousand words every day.
 But I doubt that it’s true.

 In any profession, working seven days a week is a recipe for burnout.
 You need a life, so you don’t need to write every day.